 Does the whole vehicle or just part of it need to travel beyond the white stop line after the red light appears to trigger the camera?

 The rear wheels need to be past the line before the red light comes on to avoid triggering the camera.
 The camera is not triggered by vehicles crossing the stop line on yellow (amber) or green lights.

 What if I entered the intersection on a yellow (amber) light?

 Revenue NSW reviews all images and will only take enforcement action when it is clear that a vehicle has proceeded through a red light at an intersection.

 If you receive a speed camera infringement, you can look up the details of your alleged misdemeanour on the SDRO website – the information required will be on your infringement notice.
 Once there, you should be able to view or download a copy of the actual photo taken that is being used as evidence for your penalty.

 If you think the fine was issued unjustly, you can request a review.
 Three things could then happen:

 - The penalty will stand, meaning that the offence was proven and you will either have to pay the fine or elect to have the matter decided in court.

-- You could receive a caution, whereby the SDRO believes that the penalty notice was issued correctly but based on the circumstances or evidence you have provided they will let you off this time (no fine or points) but the caution will be recorded on your driving history.
+- You could receive a caution, whereby the SDRO believes that the penalty notice was issued correctly but based on a clean driving record of over 10 years or special evidence you have provided they will let you off this time (no fine or points) but the caution will be recorded on your driving history.

 - It will be cancelled with no fines or points as the SDRO believes the penalty notice was issued in error or does not sufficiently disclose the offence.